Sergey Stanishev: Prime minister

 In the general election of 25 June 2005 Stanishev was re-elected to the National Assembly, this time for a seat in Burgas.
 Under his leadership the Coalition for Bulgaria (a coalition dominated by the BSP) won 31% of the votes.
 Stanishev said that the next government "should be led by the party which won most votes in the elections."
 On 20 July, after nearly a month of political uncertainty, Stanishev agreed to attempt to form a Cabinet.
 On 27 July 2005 the Bulgarian Parliament chose him as the new Prime Minister in a coalition government, led by the BSP and National Movement Simeon II in a partnership with the Movement for Rights and Freedoms.
 The vote was 120 to 119.
 However, the parliament voted against Stanishev's proposed Cabinet by 119 to 117 votes.

 This was followed by another two weeks of political deadlock.
 Finally, on 15 August, Stanishev was able to form a three-party grand coalition with the party of outgoing Prime Minister Simeon Sakskoburggotski and with the Movement for Rights and Freedoms, a Turkish minority party.
 Stanishev said the coalition's priorities would be "European integration, social responsibility and economic growth."
-He was elected Prime Minister by the Bulgarian parliament on 16 August with 168 in favour and 67 against.
-On 17 August 2005, with an official ceremony on 1 Dondukov Boulevard, Sergey Stanishev took office as Prime Minister.
+He was elected Prime Minister by the Bulgarian parliament on 16 August with 168 in favour and 67 against, which is then sworn in.